 NHL Player News

-Braden Holtby will be in the crease Friday against the Lightning, Isabelle Khurshudyan of The Washington Post reports.
+Braden Holtby will get the nod Thursday night against the Wild, Isabelle Khurshudyan of The Washington Post reports.

-Devan Dubnyk will start Friday afternoon against the Jets at home, Michael Russo of the Star Tribune reports.
+Devan Dubnyk gets a chance to end his eight-game losing streak against the Capitals on Thursday, Michael Russo of the Star Tribune reports.

 Dubnyk's struggles in net, combined with a meeting with the Presidents' Trophy leaders, severely limits the netminder's fantasy value for this matchup.
 During the course of his rough stretch, the 29-year-old recorded a .898 save percentage while allowing 21 goals in eight contests.
 Washington has averaged 3.6 goals per game in their last 10 contests and will look to challenger Dubnyk early and often.

 Michal Neuvirth (lower body) will be available as the backup to Steve Mason on Thursday night against the visiting Sabres, CSN's Tim Panaccio reports.

 Neuvirth will be on hand for the first time since sustaining the lower-body injury in practice Feb.
 1. In an apparent attempt to ease him back into the fold, Neuvy will watch Steve Mason make his sixth consecutive start Thursday.
 He's a fine complement to Mason based on a 2.14 GAA and .933 save percentage in 21 appearances this campaign.

 Joonas Korpisalo will tend the twine Thursday against the Ducks.

 Even with the overtime loss Tuesday against the Islanders, Korpisalo has been lights out in his last three outings, as he's posted a 1.26 GAA and .965 save percentage.
 The netminder will be tested by an Anaheim squad that is averaging 3.6 goals per game over their previous five contests.